 ADCETRIS treatment causes a peripheral neuropathy that is predominantly sensory.
 Cases of peripheral motor neuropathy have also been reported.
 ADCETRIS-induced peripheral neuropathy is cumulative.
-In the HL and sALCL clinical trials, 54% of patients experienced any grade of neuropathy.
+In the relapsed classical HL and sALCL clinical trials, 54% of patients experienced any grade of neuropathy.
 Of these patients, 49% had complete resolution, 31% had partial improvement, and 20% had no improvement.
 Of the patients who reported neuropathy, 51% had residual neuropathy at the time of their last evaluation.
-Monitor patients for symptoms of neuropathy, such as hypoesthesia, hyperesthesia, paresthesia, discomfort, a burning sensation, neuropathic pain or weakness.
-Patients experiencing new or worsening peripheral neuropathy may require a delay, change in dose, or discontinuation of ADCETRIS [see Dose Modification].
+Monitor patients for symptoms of neuropathy, such as hypoesthesia, hyperesthesia, paresthesia, discomfort, a burning sensation, neuropathic pain, or weakness.
+Patients experiencing new or worsening peripheral neuropathy may require a delay, change in dose, or discontinuation of ADCETRIS [see DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].

 Prolonged ( ≥ 1 week) severe neutropenia and Grade 3 or Grade 4 thrombocytopenia or anemia can occur with ADCETRIS.
 Febrile neutropenia has been reported with treatment with ADCETRIS.
 Complete blood counts should be monitored prior to each dose of ADCETRIS and more frequent monitoring should be considered for patients with Grade 3 or 4 neutropenia.
 Monitor patients for fever.
-If Grade 3 or 4 neutropenia develops, manage by dose delays, reductions, discontinuation, or G-CSF prophylaxis with subsequent ADCETRIS doses [see DOSAGE AND ADMINISTRATION].
+If Grade 3 or 4 neutropenia develops, consider dose delays, reductions, discontinuation, or G-CSF prophylaxis with subsequent ADCETRIS doses [see DOSAGE AND ADMINISTRATION].

 Tumor Lysis Syndrome